Thomas-Dowdell/NLP-Systems/Datasets/PTB/README.md

 The PTB dataset can be collected from (https://github.com/tomsercu/lstm/tree/master/data)

-The PTB dataset, already tokenized, here is split into 3 numpy.ndarray files:
-- PTB.train.npy
-- PTB.valid.npy
-- PTB.test.npy

-The PTB dataset can be translated back into string using the translate function, inside feeder.py.
+After the PTB dataset is downloaded, preprocess_ptb.py needs to be run for the PTB dataset to be tokenized